Zambia Safari Tours & Holidays - Tailor Made for You

 Zambia’s remaining open rural areas are, for the most part, rich and fertile, with Zambia’s consistently warm tropical climate made less oppressive by the altitude of many parts of the country.
 One of the most water rich countries in Africa, Zambia has 5 vast lakes, 3 major rivers, 17 waterfalls and various wetland areas….
 A true haven for a diverse, varied and tailor made safari made to measure for you.
 It really has it all.

-Zambia takes its name from the Zambezi River, which rises in the north-west corner of the country and also forms its southern boundary.
-Zambia is a landlocked country and lies between the latitudes 10oand 18o South and longitudes 22o and 33o East.
+Zambia takes its name from the Zambezi River, which enters in the north-west corner of the country and also forms its southern boundary.
+Zambia is a landlocked country and lies between the latitudes 100 and 18o South and longitudes 22o and 33o East.